ec-europa/europa-component-library/src/website/src/pages/eu/resources/eui/index.md

 eUI is the component library of applications for the European Commission.

-It also provides an integrating of ECL components with native Angular code.
+It also provides an integration of ECL components with native Angular code.

 Official website: https://eui.ecdevops.eu/